sds/scss-lint/README.md

 configuration setting, however).
 Configurations loaded this way will still be merged with the default configuration specified by `config/default.yml`.

-To start using `scss-lint` you can use the `Config` [Formatter](#formatters) - this will return a configuration where all linters are disabeld that caused a lint.
-Starting with this as your `.scss-lint.yml` you can enabled the linters step by step while fixing the reported lints.
+To start using `scss-lint` you can use the [`Config` Formatter](#config), which will generate an `.scss-lint.yml` configuration file with all linters which caused a lint disabled.
+Starting with this as your configuration you can slowly enable each linter and fix any lints one by one.

 ## Formatters